Doug Putman

-Douglas Robert Putman (born 25 March 1984) is a Canadian businessman, predominately trading in the retail sector across North America and Europe.
-Through his firm, Putman Investments, he owns numerous retail chains involving music, entertainment, toys and home goods.
+Douglas Robert Putman (born 25 March 1984) is a Canadian businessman, best known for his ownership of Sunrise Records (including FYE and HMV), and Toys "R" Us Canada.
+His firm, Putman Investments, owns numerous chains involving music/entertainment, clothing, toys, and home goods.

 Early life

 Douglas Putman was born on 25 March 1984 and raised in Ancaster, Ontario.
-His family owned Everest Toys, which he managed as of 2017.
+His family owned Everest Toys, a toy distributor, which he started working for in 2010.